-Our Concealed Carry Instructors are certified by the National Rifle Association (NRA) to teach select NRA classes.
+Our Concealed Carry Instructors are certified by the National Rifle Association (NRA) and USCCA.
 Each instructor uses a uniform curriculum that covers vital Colorado CCW info in addition to the state minimums.
 Learn about each instructors individual qualifications by visiting their profile pages.

 The new Concealed Weapon Permit law, Senate Bill 03-24, effective May 18, 2003, requires Colorado Sheriffs to issue permits to individuals who meet the statutory requirements.
 In accordance with SB03-24, all applications will be submitted through your local sheriff’s office.
 The laws are similar to other states, but has a member of the Armed Forces clause.
 For purposes of this part 2, a person who is a member of the armed forces and is stationed pursuant to permanent duty station orders at a military installation in this state, and a member of the person’s immediate family living in Colorado, shall be deemed to be a legal resident of the state of Colorado.